 - Cutting themselves.

 - Scratching themselves.

+- Picking at skin or re-opening wounds.

 - Burning or scalding their body.

 - Banging and bruising themselves.

 - Scrubbing or scouring their body.

 - Deliberate bone-breaking.

 - Punching themselves.

 - Sticking things into their body.

 - Swallowing inappropriate objects or liquids.

 - Taking too many tablets (overdose).

 - Biting themselves.

 - Pulling their hair or eye lashes out.

 - Attempting to terminate an unwanted pregnancy.